 Creating new markets and serving it at scale is no easy task.
 Predicting the future even harder.
 On this show, we speak with founders who have created products and services that defied the status quo while demonstrating the ability to predict future trends.
 How will the world look like by the end of the next decade?
-We find out, with host, seasoned journalist Shivam Srivastav.
+We find out, with hosts, seasoned journalist Shivam Srivastav and entrepreneur, Ajay Menon.

 Pilot - Shivam [ 01:30 ]